xxuejie/ckb-native-build-sample/README.md

     + `contracts/stack-reorder`: An example showcasing how to reorder stack to the lower address, and keep heap at higher address for better memory overflow protection in an absence of MMU.
 Notice the actual required allocated stack size is depending on individual contracts, so the Makefile included for this contract has an additional task for tweaking allocated stack size.
 Similarly to the above, one can do a diff between `contracts/stack-reorder/Makefile` and `contracts/minimal-log/Makefile` for all the details.
 * `deps`: All git submodules should go here.
 * `tests`: Top level contract tests.
 Typically one would want to build full CKB transactions including the smart contracts in development, then run them in CKB's verifier for assurance of behaviors.
+* `docker`: Sample docker files for reproducible build.
+You might or might not need this in your project.
 * `Makefile`: Top, workspace level makefile for firing up commands.

+Note for the sample here, I am not locking Rust toolchain versions, since I believe latest stable Rust is good enough to build smart contracts.
+However for individual projects one is working on, it might or might not make sense to lock Rust toolchain version for stability.

 ### Building